Lie groups of controlled characters of combinatorial Hopf algebras: Analytic manifolds of controlled characters on free monoids

 \textbf{Step 2: $\Psi_k$ is continuous.} Let $f_0\in \oBallin{1/2}{\ellInfty{k}{\Sigma}{B}}{0}$ and let $\epsilon>0$ be given.
 We may assume that $\epsilon\leq1$.
 Let $f\in \oBallin{1/2}{\ellInfty{k}{\Sigma}{B}}{0}$ such that $f_1:=f-f_0$ has norm $\norm{f_1}_{\ell^\infty_k}\leq\frac{\epsilon}{2}$.
 We will show that

 Clearly it suffices to prove that for every word $w\in M$ of length $\ell\geq0$ we have

-For the empty word $w=\emptyword$ this is trivially true since the left hand side of the inequality is zero as characters map the unit to the unit.
+For the empty word $w=\emptyword$ this holds since the left hand side of the inequality is zero as characters map the unit to the unit.
 So, let $w=\tau_1\cdots\tau_\ell$ be a word of length $\ell\geq1$.

 \textbf{Step 3: $\Psi_k$ is $\C$-analytic. } For each $w\in M$, define the operator